 The various laws across the country can get complicated.
 For example, if you live in Ohio, you don’t have to call the police if no one was injured in the accident, regardless of the damage to your vehicle, but this is not the case in Oregon.

 Even if you’re familiar with your own state’s laws, it’s likely that you’ll be in another during a family road trip, so it cannot be overstated how important it is to file a report with the police.

 You could face some steep fines if you don’t.

 Report the Accident to the DMV

-Once again, this varies state by state, but depending on where you live in the country, reporting an accident to the DMV may be a requirement.
+Once again, this varies state by state, but reporting an accident to the DMV may be required depending on where you live in the country.